 Attorney General Ashley Moody goes to court to halt Biden administration policies over immigration

-Congressman Al Lawson addresses a crowd who gathered to protest Trump administration immigration policies in front of the Florida Capitol in Tallahassee.
+Then-Congressman Al Lawson addresses a crowd who gathered to protest Trump administration immigration policies in front of the Florida Capitol in Tallahassee in 2019.
 Photo by Mitch Perry